-Biochemia Medica is the journal of the Croatian Society of Medical Biochemistry and Laboratory Medicine, aimed to all professionals who share the same interest in medical biochemistry and laboratory medicine.
+Biochemia Medica is the official peer-reviewed journal of the Croatian Society of Medical Biochemistry and Laboratory Medicine, aimed to all professionals who share the same interest in medical biochemistry and laboratory medicine.

 Manuscripts are published in English language only.
 All submitted manuscripts are given equal consideration, irrespective of the country they originate from, as long as the following main criteria are met:

 • A manuscript is written and prepared according to the Journal’s Instructions for authors.

 • A manuscript is within the scope of the Journal

 Following categories fit into the scope of the Journal: general clinical chemistry, haematology and haemostasis, molecular diagnostics and endocrinology.
 Development, validation and verification of analytical techniques and methods applicable to clinical chemistry and laboratory medicine are welcome as well as studies dealing with laboratory organization, automation and quality control.
 Journal publishes on a regular basis educative pre- and post-analytical case reports (Extra-analytical mysteries), articles dealing with applied biostatistics (Lessons in biostatistics) and research integrity (Research integrity corner).